 Episode 1 The

-Burn pits were standard military practice during the wars we waged in the Middle East and now tens of thousands of our veterans say they’re suffering from respiratory diseases, cancers, and other illnesses caused by exposure to the toxic black smoke they create.
-That’s awful enough, but the Department of Veterans Affairs also routinely refuses to acknowledge that these illnesses are connected to veterans’ service and denies them benefits.
+Burn pits were standard military practice during the wars we waged in the Middle East and now tens of thousands of our veterans are suffering from respiratory diseases, cancers, and other illnesses caused by exposure to the toxic black smoke the pits emitted.
+That is awful enough, but the Department of Veterans Affairs was also routinely refusing to acknowledge that these illnesses were connected to veterans’ service and was denying them benefits.

 Burn pit exposure is far from the only issue our vets are confronting.
 They struggle with unemployment and homelessness.
-They're also at higher risk for substance abuse, mental health conditions and suicide.
-(If you or someone you know is experiencing suicidal thoughts, reach out to the National Suicide Prevention Lifeline.)
-There are a number of VSOs (Veterans Service Organizations) that help vets navigate their lives and health after service.
-Here are a few to start with:
+They're also at higher risk for substance abuse, mental health conditions, and suicide.
+(If you or someone you know is experiencing suicidal thoughts, reach out to the 988 Suicide & Crisis Lifeline.)

 There are many organizations out there helping veterans navigate their lives and health after service.
 Many of them have volunteer opportunities, if you have time you can donate — that might mean making phone calls or helping vets to fill out paperwork, but every organization has different needs.
 So if you’ve got special skills (anything from house painting to fundraising), offer them up.
 You can find local groups by searching in your area or connect with a VSO that's helping vets on a national level: